 Mind your medications – Infographic

-The challenges of COVID 19 have overshadowed the fact that the opioid crisis continues to grow, with increased instances of problematic drug use, overdoses and accidental poisonings reported across the country.
-One in two Canadian homes contain medications that can be dangerous if taken non-medically, and most are not secured safely.
+The challenges of COVID 19 have overshadowed the fact that the opioid crisis continues to grow, with increased instances of problematic drug use, overdoses, and accidental poisonings reported across the country.
+One in two Canadian homes contains medications that can be dangerous if taken non-medically, and most are not secured safely.

 Learn more about how to protect your kids by keeping all prescription and OTC medications secure in your home and have age-appropriate conversations about medicines with your children.